 Rivers and streams have challenges due to current and changing water levels.
 How to fish a river successfully takes experience.
 In the spring, the snowmelt and rains raise the river.
 This moves fallen trees and brush piles to new locations.
 The structure also goes through changes depending on the flow.

 Debris and sediment are washed downstream.
 The debris will hang up when water levels drop or on the outside of bends.
 Tributaries have sediment build up below the mouth.
-These waters evolve constantly changing where fish may congregate.
+These waters evolve constantly, changing where fish may congregate.

 Lakes and Reservoirs

 Lakes are stable compared to rivers and streams.
-The water level can raise or drop but is less dramatic.
+The water level can rise or drop but is less dramatic.
 Plus lakes have little or no current.
 The cover tends to stay in place.
 In some instances, waters rise high enough to move trees and brush.
 Once the location of cover on lakes is found.
 An angler can be confident it will be there for years.

 Reservoirs have a mix of the qualities of rivers and lakes.
 Where the streams enter there will be current.
 Towards the dam, there is little or no current.
 Also, reservoirs change levels more than natural lakes.
 Flood control waterways have large changes in the levels.
 In some lakes, a parking lot near the water at a normal level is underwater in the spring.